arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 We won't go into how the `route` function is implemented here, but if you are interested, you're welcome to look at the implementation of [`methodRouter`](https://github.com/haskell-servant/servant/blob/31b12d4bf468b9fd46f5c4b797f8ef11d0894aba/servant-server/src/Servant/Server/Internal.hs#L123).

+(I think this section (the above) could benefit from mentioning that the rendering of return values is being done in `methodRouter` and therefore the `Proxy ctypes` (and the AllCTRender constraint) have to be passed along.)

 ## Wrap-Up